thiagolocatelli/parse4j/README.md

 To limit the results using distance, check out whereWithinKilometers, whereWithinMiles, and whereWithinRadians.

 It's also possible to query for the set of objects that are contained within a particular area.
-To find the objects in a rectangular bounding box, add the whereWithinGeoBox restriction to your ParseQuery.
+To find the objects in a rectangular bounding box, add the whereWithinGeoBox restriction to your **ParseQuery**.

 ```JAVA
 	ParseGeoPoint southwestOfSF = new ParseGeoPoint(37.708813, -122.526398);